MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/inline-message-translation-teams.md

   - Microsoft Teams
 ---

 Turn on inline message translation in Microsoft Teams
 =================================================

 Inline message translation is a new Microsoft Teams feature that lets users translate Teams messages into the [language](https://support.office.com/article/translate-a-message-in-teams-d8926ce9-d6a6-47df-a416-f1adb62d3194) specified by their personal language settings.

 Inline message translation is being rolled out by default for your organization.
-If you want to allow users to use this feature within the Teams client, you must turn this setting on.
+You don't need to make changes if you want to allow users to use this feature within the Teams client.

 > [!NOTE]
 >This rollout is excluded from Office 365 subscriptions in our Office 365 Government Community Cloud and Office 365 Germany environments.